XavierBerger/RPi-Monitor/docs/source/25_addons.rst

 :github_url: https://github.com/XavierBerger/RPi-Monitor/blob/develop/docs/source/25_addons.rst
-:wip:

 Addons configuration
 ====================

-**RPi-Monitor** is providing addons.
-Addons are custom pages designed to give you the possibility to free your imagination and cutomise **RPi-Monitor** to your needs.
+Addons are custom pages designed to give you the possibility to free your imagination and cutomise **RPi-Monitor** interface to match your needs.

 Addons are ``html`` pages, ``javascript`` and ``css`` directly integrated into **RPi-Monitor**.
-The activation of an addon is done into **RPi-Monitor** configuration file.
+Addons are installed in ``/usr/share/rpimonitor/web/addons/`` and activation is done in configuration file.

-It is possible to use an addon many time into a same configuration file using different parameters if the addon support them as show with `custom addon <24_addons.html#id3>`_.
+It is possible to use an addon many time into a same configuration file using different parameters if the addon support them as show hereunder with `custom addon <24_addons.html#id3>`_.

 The next part of this chapter shows some examples of addons and highlight the possibilities of this feature.